polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 - **Avoid using pronouns such as "I" or "we".** These can be quite ambiguous when someone reads the documentation.
 It is better to say "You should do…." instead of "We recommend that you do….".
-It is ok to use "you" as this allows the documentation to speak to a user.
+It is OK to use "you" as this allows the documentation to speak to a user.

 - **If you plan on using acronyms, you should define them the first time you write about them.** For example, looks good to me (LGTM).
 Don't assume that everyone will understand all acronyms.
 You do